title: “The Ultimate Guide to Fasting for Muscle Gain (Not Loss)”

 3. Nutrient Partitioning

 When you break a fast, your body is like a sponge for nutrients.
 This is called the “post-fast anabolic window,” and it’s real.
 Your muscles are starved for protein and carbs, and your insulin sensitivity is through the roof.
 A well-timed meal or shake—like Enhanced Labs’ Slam protein powder—can supercharge muscle protein synthesis at this point.
 I’ve seen insane pumps and recovery just by timing my post-fast meals right.
+This is a direct application of the Tony Huge Laws of Biochemistry Physics—strategically creating a state of nutrient deprivation to amplify subsequent anabolic signaling and receptor sensitivity.

 Types of Fasting for Muscle Gain